 Land Use Policy

 Hollow Oak Land Trust properties are managed as conservation areas, where all plants and animals found there are protected unless specific written approval is received in advance from the organization.
-Management plans allow low-impact recreational uses such as hiking, biking and cross-country skiing, but not activities that could cause significant degradation, such as motorized vehicle use.
+Management plans allow low-impact recreational uses such as hiking, biking and cross-country skiing, but not activities that could cause significant degradation, such as motorized vehicle use and/or campfires.
 One of our key goals is to provide public access to year-round recreational enjoyment and use by people of all ages, with minimum negative impact.
 Those on the property are asked to stay on the extensive system of trails rather than impacting undisturbed areas.

 Those visiting Hollow Oak properties should be aware that these are natural areas, with all the inherent dangers of ticks, snakes, poison ivy, steep slopes, and other hazards commonly found in western Allegheny County.
 Hollow Oak Land Trust assumes no responsibility for any accident or illness that may result from a visit by any individual or group to our properties.

 Hollow Oak Land Trust actively seeks to protect greenspace in the Pittsburgh International Airport corridor.
 Protection may be achieved through acquisition (purchase or donation) of title, conservation easements, or other forms of agreement with the property owner.

 A property owned by Hollow Oak is designated a “conservation area,” reflecting the organization’s directives:

 “To protect land from any form of alteration by man other than that required to render it accessible to study and enjoyment by the public or to the control of wildlife, both flora and fauna, from its own destruction,” and “to engage in and to promote the study by the general public of our natural resources and wildlife of all types and species and, thereby, to encourage deep and abiding respect for and appreciation of our environment in all its many manifestations by all of the people.”

 The properties owned by HOLT are managed as conservation areas: